ssfsx17/ffpnp/pandoc-markdown/0810-Chocobo-Knight.md

 | ---         |
 | Limit Break |

-You summon a fat chocobo to sit on all enemies on the battlefield, dealing Level * Strength * 0.6 damage.
+You summon a fat chocobo to sit on all enemies on the battlefield, dealing Level * Stamina * 0.6 damage.
 In addition, all of your item uses are restored.